Gathering Requirements

 To untangle these concerns, it is useful to be very deliberate about which statements are about the real world and which statements are about the software, and how those relate.
 In software engineering, this distinction is often discussed under the label “the World and the Machine” after an influential paper with this title.
 Untangling requirements discussions with this distinction can bring a lot of clarity.

-Fundamentally, software goals and user requirements are statements about the real world – things we want to achieve in the real world with the software.
-Therefore, the goals and requirements of the system are expressed as desired states in the world: For example, we might want to sell more smartwatches or help humans receive help after a fall – falling and receiving help are things happening in the real world.
+Fundamentally, software goals and user requirements are statements about the real world—things we want to achieve in the real world with the software.
+Therefore, the goals and requirements of the system are expressed as desired states in the world: for example, we might want to sell more smartwatches or help humans receive help after a fall—falling and receiving help are things happening in the real world.
 Software, with or without machine learning, is created to interpret parts of the world and to manipulate the world toward a desired state, either directly with sensors and actuators or indirectly mediated through human actions.

 The somewhat obvious but easily ignored problem is that the software itself cannot directly reason about the real world.
 Software takes input data, processes it, and produces output data.
 The input data often relates to things in the real world, but it is always necessarily mediated through sensors or humans entering data.
-For example, software has no direct insight into whether a human has fallen or how the smartwatch moves through physical space – instead, it has to rely on humans pressing buttons (more or less reliably) or sensors sensing movement (more or less accurately).
+For example, software has no direct insight into whether a human has fallen or how the smartwatch moves through physical space—instead, it has to rely on humans pressing buttons (more or less reliably) or sensors sensing movement (more or less accurately).
 Similarly, output data does not immediately affect the real world, but only if it is interpreted by humans who then take an action or if it controls an actuator.
-In our fall-detection scenario, an actuator may automatically activate a light or sound or may initiate a phone call, upon which other humans then may take action to help the fallen person.
-Importantly, software can only reason about the world as far as real-world phenomena have been translated more or less reliably into inputs and can only affect the real world as far as output data is acted upon in the intended way.
+In our fall-detection scenario, an actuator may automatically activate a light or sound or may initiate a phone call, on which other humans then may take action to help the fallen person.
+Importantly, software can only reason about the world as far as real-world phenomena have been translated more or less reliably into inputs and can only affect the real world as far as output data is acted on in the intended way.

 So, in order to achieve a desired system behavior in the real world, we need to consider not only how the software computes outputs from inputs, but also about what those inputs mean and how the outputs are interpreted.
 This usually involves various assumptions, such as, that the accelerometer in the smartwatch reliably captures movement of the watch in physical space or that a call to an emergency contact will bring help to the fallen person.
 To achieve a reliable system, it is important to critically question the assumptions and consider how to design the world beyond the software, for example, what hardware to install in a device and how to train emergency responders.
 Requirements engineering researcher Michael Jackson, in his original article discussing the world and machine distinction, hence draws the following conclusion: “The solutions to many development problems involve not just engineering in the world, but also engineering of the world.”
 That is, understanding and designing software alone is not enough, we also need to understand and design how the software interacts with the world, which may involve changes to the world outside the software.